AntarEspadas/minecraft-movie-player/README.md

 **Installation**

-the installation can be done through [pip](https://pypi.org/project/pip/)
+the installation can be done through a command line terminal using [pip](https://pypi.org/project/pip/)

     $ python -m pip install minecraft-movie-player